LeChatP/RootAsRole/ebpf/README.md

 End of role net session.
 ```

-Now tcpdump has the most convinient capability to our use case.
+Now tcpdump is run with only the needed capability and not all the capabilities when using sudo command.

 ## Example 2